AdobeDocs/internal-test.en/help/test-guide/aembug.md

 The developer has to ensure that the query defined for a report returns a node set appropriate for that report.
 However, the node itself need not hold all the required information, this can also be derived from parent and/or child nodes.
-For example, the query used for the [User Report](/help/test-guide/).
+For example, the query used for the  .
 However, most columns on this report do not take their data directly from these nodes, but from the child nodes `profile`.

 ### Processing Queue {#processing-queue}